AllenInstitute/bmtk/docs/autodocs/source/simulators.rst

 inputs
 ++++++
 Contains different inputs that will drive the simulation.
-In BioNet and PointNet usually the inputs involves either spike trains injected into the network using external “virtual” nodes, or the use of current clamps.
+In BioNet and PointNet usually the inputs involves either spike trains injected into the network using external **virtual** nodes, or the use of current clamps.
 The following example does both:

 .. code:: json